The Shoes of the Fisherman (film)

-The Shoes of the Fisherman is a 1968 American film based on the 1963 novel of the same name by the Australian novelist Morris West.
-Shot in Rome, the motion picture was directed by Michael Anderson and released by Metro-Goldwyn-Mayer.
+The Shoes of the Fisherman is a 1968 American epic political drama film directed by Michael Anderson, based on Morris West’s 1963 novel about Vatican and Cold War politics.
+The film stars Anthony Quinn, Oskar Werner, David Janssen, Vittorio De Sica, Leo McKern, John Gielgud and Laurence Olivier.

+The film was released by Metro-Goldwyn-Mayer on November 14, 1968.
+It received mixed reviews, but received Oscar nominations for Best Original Score and Best Production Design.
+Composer Alex North won a Golden Globe for his score, and the film was nominated for Best Motion Picture Drama.

 Plot

-During the height of the Cold War, Kiril Pavlovich Lakota, the Metropolitan Archbishop of Lviv, Ukraine, is unexpectedly set free after 20 years in a Siberian labour camp by his former gaoler Piotr Ilyich Kamenev, now the Premier of the Soviet Union.
+During the height of the Cold War, Kiril Pavlovich Lakota, the Metropolitan Archbishop of Lviv, Soviet Union, is unexpectedly set free after 20 years in a Siberian labour camp by his former gaoler Piotr Ilyich Kamenev, now the Premier of the Soviet Union.

-He is sent to Rome, where the elderly Pope Pius XIII makes him a cardinal, assigned titulus of the Church of St. Athanasius.
+He is sent to Rome, where the pope makes him a cardinal, assigned titulus of the Church of St. Athanasius.
 Lakota is reluctant, begging to be given "a simple mission with simple men", but the pope insists that he kneel and receive the scarlet zucchetto that designates the rank of cardinal.

 When the pontiff suddenly collapses and dies, the process of a papal conclave begins, and Cardinal Lakota participates as one of the electors.
 During the sede vacante, two cardinals in particular, Cardinal Leone and Cardinal Rinaldi, are shown to be the leading papabili (candidates).
 After seven deadlocked ballots, Lakota is unexpectedly elected Pope as a compromise candidate (suggested by Cardinal Rinaldi) by spontaneous acclamation in the Sistine Chapel by the College of Cardinals, many of whom have spoken with him and been impressed by his ideas and his humility.
-Lakota takes the name of Pope Kiril.
-Meanwhile, the world is on the brink of nuclear war due to a Chinese–Soviet feud made worse by a famine caused by trade restrictions brought against China by the United States.
+Lakota reluctantly accepts election and takes the name of Pope Kiril.
+Meanwhile, the world is on the brink of nuclear war due to a Chinese–Soviet feud made worse by a famine caused by widespread crop failures in China.